Swayam29082004/Airbnb/README.md

 ├── package-lock.json            # Exact versions of installed dependencies
 ├── README.md                    # Project documentation
 └── schema.js                    # Joi validation schemas

+## ✅ Future Enhancements

+- 🌐 **Google Maps API for Geolocation**
+  Integrate Google Maps to display and select listing locations.

+- 📸 **Image Upload with Cloudinary Integration**
+  Allow users to upload listing images using Cloudinary's image hosting service.

+- 🌟 **Ratings System**
+  Implement a star-based rating system for listings and reviews.

+- 📅 **Booking Calendar**
+  Add calendar support to book or reserve dates for listings.

+- 🧪 **Test Coverage with Jest or Mocha**
+  Ensure application reliability and functionality through unit and integration testing.

 ## 📝 License
 |  This project is licensed under the MIT License - see the LICENSE file for details.|